 Graduate Fellowships and Scholarships

 For those of you interested in graduate study, research or travel after Wellesley, there are a number of graduate fellowships and scholarships to which you may want to apply.
 Some are national; some are exclusively for Wellesley students.
-The Extramural Graduate Fellowship Committee will hold its Fellowship Information Meeting on September 3 at 7 pm in SCI 377.
-At this meeting you will get information about Rhodes, Marshall, Fulbright, Luce, Mitchell and other scholarships as well as about travel grants such as the Watson and Knafel.
-Elizabeth Mandeville (firstname.lastname@example.org) is the resource person in the Center for Work and Service for information about graduate fellowship and scholarship opportunities.
+Students who wish to study a foreign language, teach English abroad, spend a year of travel overseas, conduct global research or fund graduate study may all have interest in a graduate fellowship.
+Kate Dailinger (firstname.lastname@example.org) is the resource person in Career Education for information about graduate fellowship and scholarship opportunities.
 You can find more information about fellowships available here.

 Fellowships and Grants for Seniors

-Schiff Fellowships are merit awards of $2,000 intended to support the scholarly work of students enrolled in the senior honors program.
-Eligibility is limited to students currently enrolled in a 360 or intending to enroll in a 360 in Spring 2014.
+The Jerome A. Schiff Fellowships provide stipends, generally of $1500, to honor excellence in research and support students doing senior honors thesis work.
+Eligibility is limited to students currently enrolled in a 360 or intending to enroll in a 360 in the spring.
 Applications will be evaluated based on academic merit, feasibility of the research project, and its promise for providing a meaningful and productive intellectual experience.
 You can find further information about the Schiff here.
-Applications will be due on Monday, October 21, and other details will be updated soon.

 The Pamela Daniels ’59 Fellowships are intended to foster the ideal of self-discovery through imagination as well as intellect and to encourage the independent, maverick spirit at Wellesley.
-The fellowships provide up to $3000 for original senior projects that can be analytic or creative; though a project must be done in the context of a credit-bearing course or independent study, it does not have to be connected to a thesis or even a course in the student’s major.
+The fellowships provide up to $3500 for original senior projects that can be analytic or creative; though a project must be done in the context of a credit-bearing course or independent study, it does not have to be connected to a thesis or even a course in the student’s major.
 You can find more information about the fellowship, including inspiring links to the “dream projects” of previous Daniels fellows, here.
-Applications will be due at noon on Thursday, October 3, 2013.
+Applications are due by noon on Thursday, October 1st.